 Statistically, the probability of arrest in the DPRK is extremely low and we say that as experienced travelers of the country.
 Thousands of westerners every year travel to the country without incident.
 However, for U.S citizens more specifically, the probability of such has been heightened due to ongoing tensions between the countries, as a consequence U.S citizens are no longer permitted to travel to the DPRK

-For non-Americans, the risk of arrest is low and unheard of in an organised tour group.
+Despite what the media claim, the risk of arrest is low and unheard of in an organised tour group for non-Americans.
 However, this does not mean you should take any additional liberties to given instructions.

 How to stay safe

 You will not experience any trouble in North Korea if you avoid the following: